 The actual tariff charged will depend on the level of service requested by the incoming field – that is, firm versus reasonable endeavours service.
-These tariffs are typically subject to annual escalation of 2.25% compounding on the 1st of October each year.

 For transportation only services, capacity is offered subject to unreserved capacity in the SEAL pipeline system.
 In the case of the platform processing and transportation service, the service is offered on a firm or reasonable endeavours basis.
 The profile and duration of the firm service will be negotiated on a case-by-case basis as well as the required notice period for amendments to the production profile.